 We all know that having highly effective teams is critical for a successful digital transformation program.
 And you’ve built up momentum during the early phases so your team members know each other so well they work seamlessly as one unit.
 But today, Jane had to take vacation days for a family engagement and tomorrow, Joe is out sick for a couple of weeks.
 Two key leads are now out and the rest of the team is trying to “power through” in their absence with an impaired dynamic without their key players.

 This can have many consequences on the overall program because velocity, accuracy, and overall effectiveness of their output are no longer in line with the plan you put together based on the characteristics of the team you had last week.

-Whereas before when we were all not working remotely so much, you could take the pulse of the team during a program dinner or by simply swinging by someone’s desk, it’s harder to keep everyone connected with so much going on in a virtual setting.
+Whereas before, when we were mostly on-site and not working remotely so much, you could take the pulse of the team during a program dinner or by simply swinging by someone’s desk.
+Now, it’s harder to keep everyone connected with so much going on in a virtual setting.
 But you need to find ways to do so, more so than ever, because it’s imperative to have a pulse on the cohesiveness of your teams.

 5. Confusion is Eating Up Your Status Meetings

 The team keeps having repeated discussions about what constitutes the boundaries of the objective (organizational, systems, geographic, data, etc.), what the process for doing or deciding things should be, or what should be addressed by whom.
 You thought you’d addressed all this months ago, but confusion and the repeated need for reconfirmation of established facts are eating up your status meetings.